amramy/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Overview:
-Utilize the dataset from LendingClub to perform various machine learning models in order to compare which one would reduce bias the most to help identify credit card risk.
-Knowing that this is an unbalanced dataset with 0.5% risky loans we will utilize imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+Utilize the dataset from LendingClub to perform various machine learning models to identify risky credit card loans.
+Knowing that this is an unbalanced dataset with 0.5% risky loans we will utilize imbalanced-learn and scikit-learn libraries to build various models for comparison to find which one would reduce bias the most.

 The models used to predict credit risk are:
   * RandomOverSampler and SMOTE to over-sample the data.
   * ClusterCentroids to under-sample the data.
-  * SMOTEEN algorithm using an combination under/oversample approach.
+  * SMOTEEN a combination under/over-sample approach.
-  * BalancedRandomForestClassifier and EasyEnsembleClassifier as resampling data ensemble classifiers.
+  * BalancedRandomForestClassifier and EasyEnsembleClassifier to re-sample the data.

 ## Results: